mrnehemiahreese/payrixcsvtopdf/README.md

 python3 csv_to_pdf.py your_report.csv output.pdf
 ```

-The script reads each row of the CSV file and writes the values as text lines in a single-page PDF file.
+The script reads your CSV file and renders the rows in a table inside the generated PDF document.